darafinaselen/pembukuan-kasir-dan-list/docs/APPROVAL_WORKFLOW_IMPLEMENTATION.md

 - [ ] OPERATOR can submit transactions
 - [ ] OPERATOR cannot approve/reject
-- [ ] MANAGER can approve/reject
+- [ ] OPERATOR cannot edit/delete transactions
 - [ ] ADMIN can approve/reject
+- [ ] ADMIN can edit/delete DRAFT/REJECTED transactions
-- [ ] Only DRAFT/REJECTED can be edited
+- [ ] Only DRAFT/REJECTED can be edited (by ADMIN)
-- [ ] Only DRAFT/REJECTED can be deleted
+- [ ] Only DRAFT/REJECTED can be deleted (by ADMIN)

 ### Audit Logs